Frequently Asked Questions

 What's your return policy?

 We offer a 1-year warranty on trays, tray kits, and reusable grow mediums.
 If you experience any issues, contact us at info@onthegrow.net.
-View full return policy.
+View our full return policy.

 Do you offer bulk or wholesale pricing?